AndrewZheng-1011/terrain_champ/README.md

 Quantitative analysis is left to be done in future works.

+## Additional Details ##
+- To run readSimData.ipynb and get the resulting graphs, must collect the data specified in code

 ## Notes/Future Works: ##
 - Apply rosbag to record states
 - Work on making plots on the trajectory difference of different terrains